-- (a) Each member of the Council shall be paid for the performance of their duties as provided in this Charter the sum of \$65,000 per annum, except that the Council Chair shall be paid \$76,000 per annum.
-Such salary shall be full compensation for all services required by law or by this Charter to be performed by members of the Council.
-Members of the Council shall be entitled to any other allowances and any contributions required by State or federal law.
-No Council member may receive fringe benefits except as necessary to complete their official duties, nor is a Council member entitled to accrue annual leave or payment in lieu thereof. - (b) The Council shall establish by ordinance a Compensation Review Commission every four (4) years to review the Council's compensation in accordance with the provisions of the Annotated Code of Maryland, Section 10-302 of the Local Government Article.
+- (a) Each member of the Council shall be paid for the performance of their duties as provided this Charter: (1) \$65,000 per annum, except that the Council Chair shall be paid \$76,000 per annum; (2) allowances; (3) fringe benefits; and (4) any contributions required by State or federal law.
+A Council member may not accrue annual leave or be entitled to any payment in lieu thereof. - (b) The Council shall establish by ordinance a Compensation Review Commission every four (4) years to review the Council's compensation in accordance with the provisions of the Annotated Code of Maryland, Section 10-302 of the Local Government Article.
 The Council may accept, reduce, or reject the Commission's recommendation, but it may not increase any recommended item. - (c) Notwithstanding the provision of Subsection (b) of this Section, in no event may the salary of a Council member be reduced to a figure lower than that provided in Subsection (a) of this Section except by amendment thereto.
 No change in the compensation of members of the Council shall become effective during the term of office of the Council enacting the change.